vhx/vhx-js/README.md

 ```

 * `nextPage(callback:Function)`<br>
-Get the next page in the request.
-If you are on the last page the 'No more pages to request' error will be thrown.
+Gets the next page in the request.
+If you are on the last page the *No more pages to request* error will be thrown.

 * `previousPage(callback:Function)`<br>
-Get the previous page in the request.
-If you are on the first page the 'No previous pages to request' error will be thrown.
+Gets the previous page in the request.
+If you are on the first page the *No previous pages to request* error will be thrown.

 * `firstPage(callback:Function)`<br>
 Gets the first page in the request.